hmistry/smart-thermostat-controller/smart_thermostat_controller_design.md

 - Created: 12/01/2025
 - Updated: 12/26/2025

+*Disclaimer: I'm no expert.
+The information in this repository is based on my research and what I built to solve the problem I had.
+It does not express or imply you should do the same nor guarantees it will solve your HVAC issues.
+It is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED as stated in the [License][license].*

 ## Overview

 This document describes the final design, implementation, and performance results of the lower-cost, scalable room-sensing Smart Thermostat Controller described in the [Technical Specification][techSpec].
 The implementation matches the proposed architecture.